 - Accept if the child or adolescent cannot talk or wants to remain silent on the topic.

-- It is good for them to know that pauses in conversation are allowed.
+- It is good for them to know that pauses in conversations are allowed.

 Conflicts of loyalties